nyberry/nyberrysite/blog/chips.md

 I wonder why someone might say otherwise.
 Could it be – and this is just a wild stab in the dark - because they are an advisor on health reform, and shaking things up a little goes with the job?

-With this in mind, I retrieved a crumpled broadsheet from the bin outside the chip shop.
-Having carefully unfolded it, I found the article and more fully appraised the content.
+As the day went on, this was still playing on mind, so I went back and retrieved the crumpled broadsheet from the bin outside the chip shop.
+Having carefully unfolded it, I found the article and once again appraised the content.
 Although to be honest, it was kind of smeared, and I couldn’t quite make out the part where it explained how things might be arranged better.

 Something smelled a little fishy.
 I took it with a pinch of salt.